digitalWestie/open-engagement/OE-BEST-PRACTICE.md

 ### Build capacity & skills

-Help the world do use your data by showing them how.
+Build data literacy and show users to use your data.

 - Provide examples of reuse cases / applications (fictitious or real) of your data
 - Provide or link to guides for working with your data